infumap/infumap/docs/cli.md

 ### fragment

 Build on-disk fragment artifacts without starting the web server.

-Fragments are written for pages and tables using the container title when present plus the titles of the items they contain.
-Composite children contribute the title text of the items inside the composite.
+This command has four subcommands:

+- `fragment image` builds semantic text fragments from image-tagging and geo artifacts.
+- `fragment markdown` builds lexical text fragments directly from Markdown file objects.
+- `fragment text` builds lexical text fragments directly from plain text file objects.
+- `fragment pdf` builds semantic text fragments from PDF markdown produced by `extract pdf`.

+When the web server is running, image and PDF fragments are maintained by background loops after the corresponding tag or text-extraction artifacts become available.
+The CLI remains useful for offline backfills and targeted rebuilds.

 Options: